damonlynch/rapid-photo-downloader/README.rst

 installation tools, you should install Rapid Photo Downloader using the following steps, assuming you use sudo to get super-user (root) access.

-First, you may need to update your user's copy of pip and setuptools (optional):
+First, you may need to update your user's copy of pip and setuptools:

 ``python3 -m pip install --user --upgrade pip``

 ``python3 -m pip install --user --upgrade setuptools``

 **Caution:** the previous two steps will update pip and setuptools for your user.
-Potentially this could negatively affect the installation by your user of other, older Python packages.
-If you don't want to do update these two packages, and you are using Python 3.4 without a recent version of pip and setuptools, you must manually install Python's typing and scandir modules:
+Potentially this could negatively affect the installation of other, older Python packages by your user, but the risk is small and is normally nothing to worry about.

-``python3 -m pip install --user typing scandir``

 The following command will install all required and optional Python modules not already installed on your system, with the exception of those specified above in `satisfying software requirements`_:

-``python3 -m pip install --user rapid-photo-downloader-0.9.0a1.tar.gz``
+``./install.sh rapid-photo-downloader-0.9.0a1.tar.gz``

-Substitute the name of the correct compressed tar file if necessary.
+Substitute the name of the correct compressed tar file if necessary, and run it as your regular user (i.e. *without* sudo).

 **Caution:** *untarring the archive, building it and installing it using* ``sudo python3 setup.py install`` *is* **not** *supported, and* **not** *recommended.*